Senyeah/APIEngine/README.md

 sudo python3 apiengine update <path to your project>
 ```

-It’s important to use `sudo` as the endpoint definition file was initially created with permissions `r--r-----`, that is, it cannot be written to without superuser permissions.
+It’s important to use `sudo` here, as the endpoint definition file was initially created with permissions `r--r-----` (that is, it cannot be written to without superuser permissions).

 ### Deleting a project